Dayo-Adewuyi/Glebe-DAO/README.md

 - `distributeDividends`: Enables the contract owner to distribute dividends to token holders based on the performance of the underlying real estate assets.

-- `withdrawDividends`: Allows token holders to withdraw their accumulated dividends in NOTE.
+- `withdrawDividends`: Allows token holders to withdraw their accumulated dividends in CANTO.

 ## CONTRACT ADDRESSES

-glebeToken deployed: 0x5Ec6DC0d5A9b43409ad7Ef74dEbA1277f5A84B32
+glebeToken deployed: 0x1bEcbe85c08fB2aA31666fB1576636EA7A92E64A
-glebeEstate deployed: 0x987bb1a4E5e385372e4DAcEDF509BFc7651Ae742
+glebeEstate deployed: 0x6072a7aD90Ed660E76e97D090a6269ad9992a314
-GlebeGovernor deployed: 0xF27d3edA46bcC7Fb0Cb216fACC7E45583b3E580dgit
+GlebeGovernor deployed: 0x1BAfcDBe056FA841F5079f76D15a7c7342F41F3E

+## WHAT'S NEXT?

+- Deploy contracts leveraging on EIP2535 on the CANTO MAINNET
+- GO Live by q3